EnhancedNetwork/TOHE-Docs/FAQ.md

 4. Eraser might've erased your role, resetting you to your base role (Impostor/Shapeshifter/Crewmate/Engineer/Scientist are all Base Roles (Base Role =/= Team/Role))

 5. You may have killed a player with the [OIIAI](/options/Addons/Mixed/OIIAI.html) Add-on.
-This is normal in this case.
+This is normal in this case, as OIIAI resets their killers role to their base role.
+(Refer Above)

 ## The game never ends